Families & Children

 There’s no doubt about it – the Irish love kids, and Ireland is a wonderfully welcoming place to visit for families with children.
-Most public places and visitor attractions cater for those children, with changing facilities, children’s menus, high chairs and ramps for pushchairs commonplace.
+Most public places and visitor attractions cater for those children, with changing facilities, children’s menus, high chairs and ramps for strollers.

 Republic of Ireland

-On the buses: Children under 16 are charged fares at such special child rates as may be specified from time to time.
-One child under three will be carried free if accompanied by and in the charge of a fare-paying passenger, provided that the child does not occupy a seat to the exclusion of another passenger.
+On the buses: Children under 16 are charged special child rares.
+One child under three will be free if accompanied by and in the charge of a fare-paying passenger, provided that the child does not occupy a seat to the exclusion of another passenger.
 Check out Bus Éireann for more information.

 Where doubt exists as to the eligibility of a child for a reduced fare, it’s the responsibility of the passenger claiming the child fare to produce evidence of age.